orcwg/cra-hub/inventory.md

 _Please add all relevant resources as a table row under the relevant section or subsection._

+> [!Note]
+> Additional resources are currently collected in this [spreadsheet](https://docs.google.com/spreadsheets/d/1Y36Vueb3Eo_djOuRdpyzoCS1vzGaKpjP-99g3J6rw7Y/edit?gid=0#gid=0) and will be folded into this document shortly.

 ## Table of Content

 * [Horizontal Type A Standards (due Aug.
 2026)](#horizontal-type-a-standards-due-aug-2026)